-- 3.3.1.1 Annual survey of hull and its equipment shall include:
+3.3.1.1 Annual survey of hull and its equipment shall include:

-- .1 External inspections to an extent which enables to ascertain the technical conditions of the following:

-- Above water plating.

-- Upper deck plating.

-- Guardrails and bulwarks.

-- Freeing ports. - Superstructures and deckhouses. - Portable and mechanically driven hatch covers. - Companion hatch coamings and ventilator coamings. - Hatch covers closings in weather decks. - Outlets from ventilator ducts, sounding pipes and other ducts. - Tow hook with fixing arrangement and accessories (for tugboats). - Intakes and outlets of ventilation ducts in superstructure and deckhouse bulkheads. - Closings of manholes and other openings to weather decks. - Outer doors, gangways, side scuttles and skylights. - .2 Operation test of: - Freeing ports, side ports and stern ramps. - Doors in bulkheads. - Steering gear. - Anchor arrangement (testing of windlasses may be carried out in port). - Mooring arrangement, - 3.3.1.2 Additional requirements for Double Hull Oil Tankers: - .1 Examination of cargo tanks openings including gaskets, covers, coamings and flame screens. - .2 Examination of cargo tank pressure/vacuum valves and flame screens. - .3 Examination of flame screens on vents to all bunker and oily slop tanks - .4 Examination of cargo, crude oil washing, bunker and vent piping systems, including vent masts and headers. - .5 Examination of all bulkheads for signs of oil leakage or fractures and, in particular, the sealing arrangements of all penetrations of bulkheads. - .6 Examination of the condition of all piping systems and pipe tunnels.
+- .1 External inspections to an extent which enables to ascertain the technical conditions of the following: - Above water plating. - Upper deck plating. - Guardrails and bulwarks. - Freeing ports. - Superstructures and deckhouses. - Portable and mechanically driven hatch covers. - Companion hatch coamings and ventilator coamings. - Hatch covers closings in weather decks. - Outlets from ventilator ducts, sounding pipes and other ducts. - Tow hook with fixing arrangement and accessories (for tugboats). - Intakes and outlets of ventilation ducts in superstructure and deckhouse bulkheads. - Closings of manholes and other openings to weather decks. - Outer doors, gangways, side scuttles and skylights. - .2 Operation test of: - Freeing ports, side ports and stern ramps. - Doors in bulkheads. - Steering gear. - Anchor arrangement (testing of windlasses may be carried out in port). - Mooring arrangement, - 3.3.1.2 Additional requirements for Double Hull Oil Tankers: - .1 Examination of cargo tanks openings including gaskets, covers, coamings and flame screens. - .2 Examination of cargo tank pressure/vacuum valves and flame screens. - .3 Examination of flame screens on vents to all bunker and oily slop tanks

-.7 Double hull oil tankers exceeding 15 years of age: All ballast tanks adjacent to (i.e. with a common plane boundary) a cargo or fuel tank with any means of heating should be examined internally.
-When considered necessary by the surveyor, thickness measurement should be carried out and if the results of these thickness measurements indicate that substantial corrosion is found, the extent of thickness measurements should be increased in accordance with tables 3.3.3-10 to 3.3.3-14.

-Note: On double hull oil tankers of 15 or less years of age, examination of ballast tanks should be carried out when required as a consequence of the results of the special survey and intermediate survey.
+- .4 Examination of cargo, crude oil washing, bunker and vent piping systems, including vent masts and headers. - .5 Examination of all bulkheads for signs of oil leakage or fractures and, in particular, the sealing arrangements of all penetrations of bulkheads. - .6 Examination of the condition of all piping systems and pipe tunnels. - .7 Double hull oil tankers exceeding 15 years of age: All ballast tanks adjacent to (i.e. with a common plane boundary) a cargo or fuel tank with any means of heating should be examined internally.
+When considered necessary by the surveyor, thickness measurement should be carried out and if the results of these thickness measurements indicate that substantial corrosion is found, the extent of thickness measurements should be increased in accordance with tables 3.3.3-10 to 3.3.3-14. - Note: On double hull oil tankers of 15 or less years of age, examination of ballast tanks should be carried out when required as a consequence of the results of the special survey and intermediate survey.
 When extensive corrosion is found, thickness measurements should be carried out.
-Where substantial corrosion is found, the extent of thickness measurements should be increased in accordance with table 3.3.3-10 to 3.3.3-14

-- .1 Single skin Bulk Carriers of 10 to 15 years of age. - 1.1 An overall survey of all cargo holds. - 1.2 A close-up survey to the forward cargo hold of minimum of 25% of frames (lower end attachments and shell planting).
+Where substantial corrosion is found, the extent of thickness measurements should be increased in accordance with table 3.3.3-10 to 3.3.3-14 - 3.3.1.3 Additional requirements for bulk carriers: - .1 Single skin Bulk Carriers of 10 to 15 years of age. - .1.1 An overall survey of all cargo holds. - .1.2 A close-up survey to the forward cargo hold of at least 25% of frames (lower end attachments and shell planting).
 When this survey reveals the need for remedial measures, the survey is to be extended to include a close-up survey of all of the shell frames and adjacent shell plating of that cargo hold as well as a close-up survey of sufficient extend of all remaining cargo holds.
 Thickness measurement is to be carried out at the surveyor's consideration.
-In case a significant corrosion is observed, the thickness measurement is to be carried out in accordance with tables 3.3.3-1 to 3.3.3-5. - 1.3 Examination of all piping and penetrations in cargo holds, including overboard piping. - .2 Single skin Bulk Carriers over 15 years of age. - 2.1 Overall survey of all cargo holds. - 2.2 A close-up survey of the forward cargo holds of minimum of 25 % of frames (lower end attachments and shell plating) and one other selected cargo hold.
-Where this level of survey reveals the need for remedial measures, the survey should be extended to include a close up survey of all of the shell frames and adjacent shell plating of the cargo hold as well as a close up survey of sufficient extend of all remaining cargo holds.
-Thickness measurement is to be carried out at the surveyor consideration or when extensive corrosion exists, in accordance of tables 3.3.3-1 to 3.3.3-5.
+In case a significant corrosion is observed, the thickness measurement is to be carried out in accordance with tables 3.3.3-1 to 3.3.3-5.